sireum/kekinian/readme.md

 To update later on, simply do a `git pull --recurse-submodules` and re-run `build.cmd setup` (or simply `build.cmd` to rebuild Sireum CLI tools).

+Occasionally, there might be new API used in `build.cmd` that is available in the pre-built binary online but not in your local copy.
+This issue happens because `build.cmd` uses Sireum itself, hence it is a bootstraping issue.
+This issue typically manifests by `build.cmd` failing to compile/execute due to missing methods/classes.
+In that case, first delete your local `sireum.jar` in the `bin` directory and then re-run `build.cmd setup`.

-If rebuilding Sireum somehow failed, try cleaning the repo:
+If rebuilding Sireum somehow failed still, try cleaning the repo:

 * **macOS/Linux**: